The longest-standing midwives practice in the Twin Cities

 Many women who start seeing our midwives earlier in their lives continue the relationship through perimenopause and menopause.
 We can help you treat symptoms with a range of effective therapies – such as hormone therapy, vaginal estrogen and low-dose antidepressants – as well as lifestyle changes, diet and relaxation techniques.

 Our midwives offer educational support and encouragement to help you make the healthy choices that are in line with your values and right for your family.
-We offer educational support for pregnancy, nutrition, exercise, childbirth and parenting.
+We offer educational support for nutrition and